 Patricia Banks and her fellow first African American flight attendants, including Mary Tiller and Marlene White, would continue to face racism, now from co-workers, passengers, and supervisors.
 Banks would quit after one year, citing exhaustion in the face of emotionally draining feminine work and a constant onslaught of racism.
 She was a great flight attendant, though, and proud to show the world that a Black woman could shine in the occupation.

 Here’s Patricia Banks, telling the story in her own words at Black History in Aviation.
-It’s worth a watch; she’s amazing:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+It’s worth a watch; she’s amazing:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.